ashleebeacom/AshleeBeacom_Portfolio/README.md

 Included Libraries: numpy, pandas, seaborn, and matplotlib Questions to be answered: What continent generates the most renewable energy?
 Why country?
 Is the overall trend of the world going towards generating more renewable energy?

+### Guitar Shop Project -
+This project was done in SQL.
+It demonstrates sales analytics using SQL queries to derive business insights.
+There are 10 specific questions stated that give insight into product performance, reveneue analysis, and customer behavior.

 ### Harvest Yield Project -
 This project was done in R. This project demonstrates statistical programming, merging data, data normalization, and data visualization.
 Included Libraries: moments, bnlearn, and Rgraphviz